exwm/yt_clipper/readme.md

 **shift+mouseover:** View marker pair info and edit a pair's speed or crop

-While a pair is selected use shift+A/shift+Z to move the start/end marker to current time While a pair is selected use shift+Q to delete the pair
+While a pair is selected use shift+Q/shift+A to move the start/end marker to current time While a pair is selected use shift+Z to delete the pair

 ## Values